puppetlabs/puppetdb/documentation/api/query/v2/nodes.markdown

 ### `GET /v2/nodes/<NODE>/facts/<NAME>`

 This will return facts with the given name for the given node.
 Facts from deactivated nodes aren't included in the response.
-There must be an `Accept` header matching `application/json`.

 #### Parameters